pandalords/Unity-RoverGame/README.md

 ## Credits :clipboard:

-Created, designed, and developed by .
-Music and sound design provided by  and.
+Created, designed, and developed by Dwight Griffith and Kaelan Leszczewicz.
+Music and sound design provided by Flynn Martin.
+Art and visual design provided by...
 Please give credit to this project if you use it elsewhere.
 Open sourced under the [Creative Commons Zero v1.0 Universal](https://github.com/pandalords/Unity-RoverGame/blob/main/LICENSE).